Los Errantes: Cuba

-The two were guided by a young Cuban to Santa Clara Province, where they found new jobs harvesting sugarcane on an estate near Palmira and Cruces.
+The two were guided to Santa Clara Province, where they found new jobs harvesting sugarcane on an estate near Palmira and Cruces.
 Not long after their arrived, the estate owner reduced the workers' wages, provoking a sitdown strike.
-The striking workers were subsequently surrounded by foremen, who arrested three workers that the owner blamed for instigating the strike and beat them severely.
-The strike was broken up and the workers forced to return to work.
+But the strike was swiftly broken up, its leaders arrested and severely beaten by foremen, and the workers were forced to return to work.
 Durruti and Ascaso decided to take revenge against the estate owner.
-He was discovered dead the following morning, his body was full of stab wounds and had a note pinned to it, attributing the murder to Los Errantes (The Wanderers).
+He was discovered dead the following morning.
+His body was full of stab wounds and had a note pinned to it, attributing the murder to Los Errantes (The Wanderers).
 By the time the police began their search, Ascaso and Durruti were already in Camagüey Province.
 Newspapers reported that Los Errantes were a Spanish gang and alleged that they had already executed half a dozen employers for mistreating their workers.
 The police carried out mass raids, beat peasants and burned down houses, in an attempt to intimidate anyone that may have sympathised with Los Errantes.
 As the search continued, the murder of a foreman in Holguín Province was attributed to Los Errantes, which made the police unsure about the location of the culprits and intimidated employers into fortifying their estates.

 Ascaso and Durruti realised they would not be able to stay in Cuba.
 They went to Havana, where they rented a cutter, which they used to hijack a fishing vessel.
 They forced the skipper to take the boat into the sea, where they demanded the boat be sailed to Mexico.